BREASTFEEDING/CHESTFEEDING IN THE UK

-Two thirds of mothers who had initiated breastfeeding reported experiencing some problems
+Two thirds of those who had initiated breastfeeding/chestfeeding reported experiencing some problems

-Half of mothers had difficulty with attachment to the breast in the early days
+Half had difficulty with attachment to the breast/chest in the early days

-65% of mothers were concerned about their milk supply in the first few weeks
+65% were concerned about their milk supply in the first few weeks

-A quarter of breastfeeding mothers said that they had been made to feel uncomfortable when breastfeeding their baby
+A quarter said that they had been made to feel uncomfortable when breastfeeding/chestfeeding their baby

-Three quarters of mothers who stopped breastfeeding wanted to continue
+Three quarters of those who stopped breastfeeding/chestfeeding wanted to continue

-Of those who stopped breastfeeding, 77% had problems with attachment to the breast and 86% were concerned about their milk supply
+Of those who stopped breastfeeding/chestfeeding, 77% had problems with attachment to the breast/chest and 86% were concerned about their milk supply

-It is also important to note the mental health impact of this steep drop off in breastfeeding rates.
-Mothers who plan to breastfeed and don't succeed have a 50% higher rate of postnatal depression than those who plan to breastfeed and do so.
-This is a useful website for mothers and health professionals to work through their feelings about feeding.
+It is also important to note the mental health impact of this steep drop off in breastfeeding/chestfeeding rates.
+Those who plan to breastfeed/chestfeed and don't succeed have a 50% higher rate of postnatal depression than those who plan to breastfeed/chestfeed and do so.
+This is a useful website for families and health professionals to work through their feelings about feeding.